Farrell C. Shiver was the first

 Forensic Document Examination was formed in 1997 under the

-sponsorship of the Federal Bureau of Investigation (FBI) to promote
+sponsorship of the Federal Bureau of Investigation to promote

 Initial membership in SWGDOC included representative forensic